felix-lang/felix/doc/tutorial/lexicology.rst

 -------------------------

-Felix recognises program files consisting of a sequence of 31 bit code points, encoded by the full, extended, UTF-8 encoding scheme.
-Up to 5 bytes may be required to encode a single code point.
+Felix recognises program files consisting of a sequence of 32 bit code points, encoded by the full, extended, UTF-8 encoding scheme.
+Up to 6 bytes may be required to encode a single code point.

-This means the full, original, ISO-10646, and more recent ISO and Unicode standards are processed, as well as additional codes above 0x10FFF.
-Code points up to 0x7FFFF are recognised and processed.

-There is one exception: on 32 bit machines the compiler only handles 30 bit code points correctly.
-This is because Ocaml signed integers on a 32 bit machine are only 31 bits, and the processing logic assumes the integers are positive.

-Program files on systems which use UTF-16 or UCS-4 encoding cannot be processed correctly at this time.
-Please ensure you use UTF-8 encoding for internationalised Felix programs.

-Internet standards require UTF-8 encoding.
-UTF-8 is the standard encoding for Linux.
-Solaris and Windows tend to use UTF-16.

-Do not use Latin-1 encoding.

-The UTF-8 encoding restriction only applies to program files because decoding of data is up to the application.
+Unicode only requires 21 bits, therefore, UTF-8 encoded Unicode text will be processed correctly.

 7-bit ASCII is fully compatible with UTF-8 encoded Unicode.

+Note: on 32 bit machine, only 30 bit code-points can be processed.
+This restriction is due to the representation of integers in Ocaml, the language used for the Felix compiler.

 Reference: <https://unicode-table.com/en/>